 For tourists, it’s a classic look at the gold-topped Orthodox churches of the Eastern variety.
 Construction on some buildings is ongoing (and may continue for decades to come).
 And some areas have definitely been repurposed (what were monk’s living quarters might now be a souvenir shop or a place to get some coffee).

-The site has been modernized in some ways, and now includes a Microminiatures museum with a separate entrance fee.
+The site has been modernized in some ways and now includes a Microminiatures museum with a separate entrance fee.
 Pay attention to the signage near the entrance to ensure you get the ticket you want.

 For pilgrims, the main stop will be a short walk away at a separately-run system of nearby caves.
 These are free to enter, but you’re encouraged to buy a candle to help light your way.
-These are very cheap (between 5-10 hryvnia, or $0.21-$0.42 US), and really helps to enhance the pilgrimage feel of the place.
+These are very cheap (between 5-10 hryvnia, or $0.21-$0.42 US), and really help to enhance the pilgrimage feel of the place.
 It’s possible to navigate the narrow passageways without a candle, but it’s dark and crowded.
 Go slow and savour the experience.

 Pin for later!